filecoin-project/filecoin-docs/docs/mine/lotus/miner-configuration.md

 - `PreCommitBatchWait` is how long to wait before submitting the current batch **after** crossing `MinPreCommitBatch`.
 Note: the ticket of pre-commitment has an expiration of approximately **31.5 hours**, one sector's pore-commit ticket expires **WILL** cause the whole message fail.
 Therefore, **we recommend miners to set this value lower than 30 hours.**
 - `PreCommitBatchSlack` is the time buffer to forcefully submit the current batch before any of the sector's pre-commit ticket or a deal will expire.
 For example, if this value is set to 1 hour, which is 120 epochs, then a `PreCommitSectorsBatch` message will be submitted for the existing batch 120 epochs before the earliest epoch among precommits' tickets and deal's start epochs in this batch. **We recommend you to set a longer slack to prevent message failures due to expirations.**

+`MinPreCommitBatch` is the minimum amount of sectors' pre-commitment to be batched in one `PreCommitSectorsBatch` message.
+According to FIP-0008, even only submit one pre-commitment via `PreCommitSectorsBatch` cost less gas than sending via `PreCommitSector`, therefore, **we recommend to keep this value as 1**.
+Note, the current batch *won't* be sent if `MinPreCommitBatch` is not reached even any of `MaxPreCommitBatch`, `PreCommitBatchWait` or `PreCommitBatchSlack` is hit.

 To check the list of the sectors pre-commitments that are in the batching queue, run:

 ```